Traffic filtering

 Overview

-Traffic filtering means redirecting your traffic based on the set criteria (geo, ISP, OS, etc.).
-This feature is useful for those working with more complex funnels where you may have different landing pages for different locations or different offers for mobile and desktop visitors.
-In RedTrack we have one of the best end-expensive proxy bases which distinguishes us from other similar services.
+This feature is helpful for those working with more complex funnels where you may have different landing pages for different locations or different offers for mobile and desktop visitors.

 Supported filters can be viewed and applied in Campaigns → edit → Funnels → Filters → Add filter.